CV

 PROFESSIONAL EXPERIENCE

-Assistance with fabrication and elaboration of fine craftwork of internationally renowned artist.
+Assistance with the fabrication and elaboration of fine craftwork of internationally renowned artist.